trussworks/setup-new-aws-user/README.md

 1. Run the setup-new-user - `setup-new-aws-user --role <IAM_ROLE> --iam_user <USER> --profile=<AWS_PROFILE> --account-id=<AWS_ACCOUNT_ID>`
 2. Enter the access keys generated when prompted.
-3. The script will display a QR code for an MFA device at some point.
+3. The script will open a window with a QR code, which you will use to configure a temporary one time password (TOTP).
-4. Create an entry in your 1Password account with a One Time Password (OTP) field and be ready to scan it with the 1Password app.
+4. Create an entry in your 1Password account field and be ready to scan it with the 1Password app.
 **NOTE** You will be asked for your MFA (TOTP) tokens three times while validating the new virtual MFA device and rotating your access keys.
 **Take care not to use the same token more than once**, as this will cause the process to fail.
+5. Once the tool has completed, you should be able to access the AWS account.
+You can run the following

 ## Development setup